awsmug/svorm/readme.md

 ### Fieldsets

-The fieldset is  a set if elements which will be shown.
-The form can only show one fieldset at a time.
-This is the current fieldset.
+The fieldsets param is an array of fieldsets which will be shown.
+The form can only show one fieldset at a time which is the *current fieldset*.

+The single fieldset must contain a label, an id and the fields parameter.

 ```json
 {